-If the problem is simple - and you can diagnose it - then it's possible to fix it yourself.
+If the problem as to why your car heater is not working is simple - and you can diagnose it - then it's possible to fix it yourself.

-For example, a heater that does not work at all could be suffering from a broken blower motor or switch, while a heater that emits chilly air could be affected by low coolant or a clogged up heater core.
+For example, a car heater that does not work at all could be suffering from a broken blower motor or switch, while a car heater blowing cold air could be affected by low coolant or a clogged up heater core.

-1. Systems that blow air
+1. Car heater systems that blow air

 - There could be a blockage or other problem stopping heated antifreeze from moving through the heater core component.

 - A valve or switch could be faulty, or the heater core could be a clogged.

 - Wait until the engine has cooled down and check the coolant level, topping it up if needed.

 2. Car heater systems that simply don't work at all

 If your car heater is not working at all, you're looking at:

 - an issue stopping power from reaching the blower motor.